A PICTURE ANY CHELTONIAN WOULD BE PROUD OFAugust 23rd, 2016 | Posted by in Uncategorized

 The initial objective is to restore the ornamental railings and entrances, which are such a feature of Cheltenham, around Imperial Gardens.
 These were removed in 1940 as part of the War effort.
 The original plinths on which the railings are mounted still exist.

-The work has been undertaken through the considerable support of Cheltenham Borough Council Green Space Department and the installation carried out by ironwork contractors, Stokes Welding, in accordance with planning permission.
+The work has been undertaken through the considerable support of Cheltenham Borough Council Green Space Department and the installation has been carried out by Ironwork Contractors in accordance with planning permission.

 These features provide a meaningful and impressive representation of how the railings would have looked before removal – a sense of how it was, while continuing to retain the open aspect of the Gardens.

-The impressive montage, which is an exact replica of the original, has been graphically illustrated by one of the Friends’ members – Jeff Roberts, who is Joint Managing Director of the Gloucestershire Architect Practice – Roberts Limbrick.
+The impressive montage, which is an exact replica of the original, has been graphically illustrated by one of the Friends’ members.

 Bob Keevil, Chairman of FISHAC, said: “The Friends are very proud of what they have achieved and this latest section of reinstatement will be equally impressive.